Preventing And Solving Your Sales And Payroll Tax Issues

 When you’re faced with a New York sales tax audit, it’s crucial to know what you’re up against.
 It starts when the New York State Department of Taxation and Finance decides to take a closer look at your sales tax filings.
 They’re checking to ensure you’ve collected the correct amount of sales tax and reported it accurately.
 Depending on the circumstances, you might face a desk audit or a field audit.
 The process varies for each.

 During the audit, you’ll be asked to provide records and explain your tax practices.
 If the audit results in an adverse outcome, you will have the opportunity to challenge the decision.
+You can request a conciliation conference through New York’s Bureau of Conciliation and Mediation Services (BCMS) to resolve disputes informally.
+If that doesn’t work, you can pursue a formal hearing at the Division of Tax Appeals (DTA).

 Audits are a meticulous process, and our lawyers can protect your interests at every step.